sundas586/Flask/README.md

 ![jinja1](https://user-images.githubusercontent.com/33677647/195971361-c5408bd4-0e92-4540-9c48-0afd892f5220.png)

-**Jinja's philosophy** is that while application logic belongs in Python if possible, it shouldn't make the template designer's job difficult by restricting functionality too much.
+**Jinja's templating is that while application logic belongs in Python if possible, it shouldn't make the template designer's job difficult by restricting functionality too much.
+**OR**
+Jinja's templating helps to use python code in templates